AliceO2Group/analysis-framework/hyperloop.md

 ## <a name="trainsubmission"></a>Train Submission
 * For a user, the _Train Submission_ page displays a read view only of datasets which have enabled wagons.
 * For a train operator, the  _Train Submission_ page displays only datasets which have enabled wagons, and allows train composition, as well as submitting, modifying and killing a train.
+### <a name="trainsubmission"></a>Train Composition
+* Trains are composed per dataset.
+Only wagons which have a test status of success `🌟` or warning `❗️` can be composed in a train.
+* By default, wagons that were enabled at most one week ago are shown.
+In order to display all enabled wagons, click on `off` in the _Enabled_ column.
+* In order to compose a train, click `☑️` in the _Compose_ column.
+The package tag will be automatically chosen, and other wagons that can be included in the train run are signalized with 🟢, and the ones which are not compatible with 🔴.
+All wagons that are compatible can be automatically chosen by clicking on `✅ Select all compatible tags`, or by selecting them one by one.
+* If a wagon has _Derived data_ tables activated, it will be signalized with the icon 🗂️ in the _Test status_ column.

 ## <a name="legoexpert"></a>For the Run 2 LEGO train expert.
 What has changed?